AlonMamia/short_url_project/README.md

 **Running the Program Locally**

+1. install requirements.txt by the command 'pip install -r requirements.txt' in terminal from short_urls_learn folder
-1. Copy the .env and docker.env files from the email provided.
+2. Copy the .env and docker.env files from the email provided to short_urls_learn_main folder.
-2. Paste these files into the short_urls_learn directory.
+3. Paste these files into the short_urls_learn directory.
-3. To run the application and the database in Docker containers, use the command docker-compose up in the terminal and that's use docker.env.
+4. To run the application and the database in Docker containers, use the command docker-compose up in the terminal and that's use docker.env.
    - Alternatively, to run the application locally, first use the command docker-compose up db in the terminal to create the database in a Docker container
     (now we use .env file for configuration)
      Then, use the commands python manage.py makemigrations and python manage.py migrate in the terminal to migrate the new database according to the application.